patricklbell/blog/content/posts/visualising-proteins/index.md

 {{<figure src="imgs/IgG.png" link="https://www.rcsb.org/structure/1igt" caption="*The IgG2 antibody of a mouse, left are the input atoms, right is the ribbon diagram*" >}}

 ## Reading Protein Files
 Before we can create our diagrams we first need the atoms which make up our protein, thankfully there is a well established (and documented!) format (PDB) along with a database of proteins called the [Worldwide Protein Data Bank](https://www.wwpdb.org/).
-While the format is a bit old, it really isn't too bad, [my reader (See loadPdbFile)](https://github.com/patricklbell/chemical_visualizer/blob/500440aff3c2200fac61c7097174478f0ba4a6a2/src/loader.cpp) came out at ~300 lines of mutant $C$ and $C\texttt{++}$.
+While the format is a bit old, it really isn't too bad, [my reader (See loadPdbFile)](https://github.com/patricklbell/chemical_visualizer/blob/500440aff3c2200fac61c7097174478f0ba4a6a2/src/loader.cpp) came out at ~300 lines of {{< latex >}}$C\texttt{++}${{< /latex >}}.
 Or you could use one of many [libraries](https://mmcif.wwpdb.org/docs/software-resources.html) suggested by the PDB people.
 Either way you now have your atoms and bonds loaded into a nice and pretty data structure.
 For my online viewer, reading is quick enough that I don't even bother caching anything, the PDB is processed every page load although this could certainly be improved.
 On to rendering!

 ## A Brief Word On Rendering
 To draw our proteins, like pretty much all 3D graphics, we need to form meshes which the GPU can understand.
 These meshes consist of triangles, each consisting of three vertices in 3D space which together enclose the ribbon of a protein, for correct lighting we also need a normal for each vertex.
 I'm going to skip over the details of my renderer, ultimately you could draw the meshes with any 3D program you liked or even export 3D models.